©© Léa Scappini

 Ski touring

-Also known as “nature skiing”, country skiing is an ancient discipline that has diversified over time thanks to the evolution of lighter equipment.
-This practice is attracting more and more enthusiasts eager to discover the mountains differently in a more responsible and sustainable way.
+Also known as “nature skiing”,ski touring is an ancient discipline that has diversified over time thanks to the development of lighter equipment.
+The practice is attracting more and more enthusiasts keen to discover the mountains in a different, more responsible and sustainable way.

-You put on your best skis to get away from the crowds, marvel at the Eyssina summit along the way and appreciate all the effort you’ve put in on the way down
+Put on your best skis to get away from the crowds, marvel at the Eyssina summit along the way and appreciate all the effort you put in on the way down.

 Altitudes: start 1860m – finish 2200m

-At the foot of the Mayt chairlift, identify the “ski de rando” start sign on your left.
-Climb up into the heart of the forest, and the wide-open spaces will reveal themselves just before the end of the itinerary, with an unobstructed view of the Eyssina summit.
-At the top of the Télémix, the descent is via the blue and red runs.
+At the foot of the Mayt chairlift, look out for the “ski de rando” sign on your left.
+Climb up into the heart of the forest, and the wide open spaces will reveal themselves just before the end of the itinerary, with an unobstructed view of the Eyssina summit.
+At the top of the Télémix, the descent is via the blue and red pistes.

 Distance: 1.8 km, 310 m ascent – Average time: 1h30